ronkow/python-for-data-practitioners/README.md

 </kbd>
 <br><br>

-The following software will be installed:
+This installs IDLE, a command line interface and the complete documentation.:

 <kbd>
 <img src="./images/python_apps.png" width="220" alt="Python applications">
 </kbd>
 <br><br>

-You can type and run your code in IDLE or the command line interface:
+You can type and run your code in IDLE and the command line interface:

 <kbd>
 <img src="./images/python_idle.png" width="700" alt="Python IDLE">